ippontech/blog-usa/posts/integrating-civic-into-a-static-serverless-website-part-2-of-2.md

 ### Write our Lambda authorizer

 A good resource that AWS provides for learning how to define Lambda functions using NodeJS can be found [here](https://docs.aws.amazon.com/lambda/latest/dg/nodejs-prog-model-handler.html).
 The main pieces of information that we need to know are what the function signatures should be and how to return or error out of the function.
-All of the code here will be taking advantage of [ES2017 async and await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), but there is no problem with refactoring with promises and callbacks.
+All of the code here will be taking advantage of [ES2017 async and await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), but this can be refactored to use promises and callbacks instead.

 We will be using [Civic's server side SDK](https://www.npmjs.com/package/civic-sip-api) which comes as an npm package.
 First, we need to setup a Civic client for sending tokens.
 This can be done outside of the function handler itself because multiple calls could use the same client without issue.
 Importing `jsonwebtoken` is just used for debugging the incoming tokens and is not required for this particular authorizer.
 Here is the start of `auth.js`: